jongeoand/poker-engine/README.md

 Operators on these fields expose structure: frontier detection (boundaries between strategic regions), transition analysis (equity shifts as new cards arrive), aggregation, and difference maps for comparing lines or board textures.

-The goal is a geometric view of range interaction, not just scalar metrics.
+The goal is a geometric view of range interaction, rather than just scalar metrics.

 ## Design characteristics